 - Inappropriate or uncharacteristic behaviour

 - Disregards advice regarding previous incidents

 - Complains about “the system” being the problem

 The Office of the Dean of Students upholds Quebec privacy legislation, which does not permit any information about a student to be released to any third party, including a member of a student’s family, without the student’s prior written consent.
 Emergencies give rise to exceptions under the provincial law and an emergency is defined as a situation in which a student’s health or well-being is seriously at risk.

 Mandate: To alert, share and consolidate information about students of concern with the ISST members.
 To assess reports of concerning, problematic, disruptive behavior, or high risk situation involving a McGill student.
 The ISST will consult with, and collaborate with, McGill Faculties, Departments, University Offices and Services, i.e. Legal Services,when necessary.
 The ISST will implement intervention that is in the best interest for the safety and well-being of students and the McGill community, and coordinate the support needed.
 Student names will be shared only on a need-to-know basis.
 Confidential records of student names and notes regarding each report will be kept with the Office of the Dean of Students, as some cases may go on for longer than an academic year.
 Tracking and follow-up is required.

-Members: Student Affairs Case Manager (Chair), Dean or Associate Dean of Students, Senior Director of Student Services, Director of Counselling Services, Director of Psychiatric Services, Campus Public Safety, Associate Director of Residence Life
+Members: Student Affairs Case Manager (Chair), Dean or Associate Dean of Students, Senior Director of Student Services, Director of Student Wellness Hub, Campus Public Safety, Associate Director of Residence Life

 Meetings: The ISST will have regular half-hour weekly meetings during each Fall and Winter semester.
 ISST members can alert and call for an additional meeting as required.